 I don't know about you, but I was taught to see vulnerable emotions as a lack of strength.
 As a result, I grew up viewing crying and sadness as a weakness.
 Instead of learning how to properly manage and handle sadness, depression or loss, I stuffed those deep down within me.
-But the problem is by not dealing with my emotions, they end up coming out sideways in my relationships and in my life.
+But the problem is emotions have to come out somehow, and they usually end up coming out sideways in our relationships or lives.

 Sadness left unhandled can end up being expressed in other ways, like anger or depression, anxiety or hopelessness.
 But it can also affect the body in ways we don't always realize.
-In fact, the Bible has a lot to say about sadness and how it can affect our bodies, so it behooves us to learn how to deal with sadness, and there's no better way than to allow Jesus to teach us how to mourn.
+In fact, the Bible has a lot to say about sadness and how it can affect our bodies, and there's no better way than to allow Jesus to teach us how to mourn.

 Why Should We Mourn?

 Proverbs 17:22 says "A cheerful heart is good medicine, but a crushed spirit dries up the bones."
 I want to take a look at the New Living Translation, because I think it will bring some more clarity to this verse.
 "A cheerful heart is good medicine, but a broken spirit saps a person's strength."
 To be broken in spirit, or to have a crushed spirit, literally saps up our strength and dries up our bones.
 A broken spirit, a broken heart, to be brokenhearted or sad, can actually dry our body up from the inside out.
 Health issues can arise in our body if we stuff our emotions, and if we don't mourn our losses.

 But by sorrow of the heart the spirit is broken."

 Proverbs 12:25 (NKJV)

 "Anxiety in the heart of man causes depression,

 "The spirit of a man will sustain him in sickness,